-Money had been set aside to keep the facilities at Eastney Swimming Pool and Wimbledon Park Sports Centre going as they currently are.
+At the outset of the project money had been set aside to keep the facilities at Eastney Swimming Pool and Wimbledon Park Sports Centre going as they currently were.
 The proposal was to use this money on a brand new facility at Bransbury Park instead.
-Most respondents supported the proposal (63% – the full consultation results can be found on the main Portsmouth City Council website).
+Most respondents in the 2020 consultation supported the proposal (63% – the full consultation results can be found here).
 Following this, approval was given to develop the proposal further.

-The Council have now committed £10.5m towards the project.
-They plan to make a bid to Sport England for up to £2m more in grant funding.
-This would help maximise the number of facilities on the site.
-The second wave of research was therefore focused on getting more detailed insight around the potential new centre.
-This insight will help make sure that the right mix of facilities is provided, and show a local need for it.
-This will also help to inform the Sport England bid.
+The Council have now committed £10.5m towards the project, and plan to make a bid to Sport England for up to £2m more in grant funding which would help maximise the number of facilities on the site.
+This second wave of research therefore focused on getting more detailed insight around the potential new centre.
+This insight aims to help make sure that the right mix of facilities is provided, and to show a local need for it.
+It will also help to inform the Sport England bid.

-It was decided that an approach focused on key stakeholders would provide valuable information.
+It was decided that an approach focused on key stakeholders would provide valuable information in the 2021 consultation.
 Members of the public were also consulted, to understand the views of potential users on a new centre at Bransbury Park.
 The key stakeholders include:

 - individuals, clubs and organisations who currently use Eastney Swimming Pool, Wimbledon Park Sports Centre and Eastney Community Centre,